Eltion/Kissanime-Downloader/README.md

     3. M3U8  - Creates a m3u8 playlist (Play with VLC or MX Player).
     4. IDM   - Creates a bat file which starts IDM (with the correnct episode name)

-5.Select one of the options below:
+5. Select one of the options below:
     1. Beta         - Downloads form beta server
     2. RapidVideo   - Downloads from rapidVideo